 The opposing gestures combined with the fragmented title reflect the way the tomb itself is fragmented in time, an amalgamation of both ancient and modern.
-Emphasizing the order and rationalism of Roman architecture, the travertine stones of the lower level of the tomb are etched with precise rectilinear lines.
-Despite the ravages of time and damage accrued by the multiple interventions in successive time periods, the stones gleam in perfection from the bright light from the left.
+Emphasizing the order and rationalism of Roman architecture, the travertine stones of the lower level of the tomb are etched with precise rectilinear strokes.
+Despite the ravages of time and damage accrued by the multiple interventions in successive time periods, the stones gleam in perfection under the bright light that is cast from the left.
 By contrast, the medieval crenellation of the upper register of the tomb, as well the series of arches that fade into the background on the right, are disordered, diminutive, and submerged in shadow.
-Despite the fact that they were built only hundreds of years ago, they are on the verge of crumbling.
-Such visual opposition—light and dark, ancient and medieval, order and disorder—shed light on Piranesi’s disparaging assessment of the medieval period, what he calls the "low times" or "dark ages" [“tempi bassi”] in the annotations.
-Piranesi thus draws a contrast between the architectural styles and methods of the modern period, to what he perceives as the unparalleled magnificence of ancient Roman architecture.
-Notable in this light is Piranesi's approach to periodization, that is, the categorization and evaluation of different architectural styles over time, which was a hotly debated issue during the eighteenth century among figures such as Winckelmann, David Le Roy, Fisher von Erlach, and Giambattista Vico, about cultural origins and the history of art and aesthetics.
+Despite the fact that they were built only hundreds of years before Piranesi’s time, they are on the verge of crumbling.
+Such visual oppositions—light and dark, ancient and medieval, order and disorder—illuminate Piranesi’s disparaging assessment of the medieval period, which he here calls the “tempi bassi.”
+Piranesi thus draws a contrast between the architectural styles and methods of the modern period and what he perceives as the unparalleled magnificence of ancient Roman architecture.
+This visual and verbal emphasis on Roman antiquity grants this image a role in eighteenth-century arguments about periodization, the cultural origins of architecture, and the history of art.
+(ZL)